isobelthompson/nhsbsa-digital-playbook/src/power-bi/learning/certifications/certifications.md

 Microsoft Power Platform training and certifications: aka.ms/PPTrainCertDeck
 Microsoft Azure training and certifications: https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4J5ea

+*fix above

 Please note, not all of the Microsoft Azure certifications are included on these pages.